Art and Massage Therapy

 Touch-sensitivity is essential to a massage therapist.
 Andrew's ability in this area has become more acute as his vision has receded over the years.

 "When I was at the Emily Carr Institute of Art in 1993, I intuitively knew I was going to lose my functional vision.
 This created an immediacy in my work as a visual artist: my vision was becoming less and less, and I figured I better get out what I had to get out.
 Which was perhaps a fear impulse, but I think it was good.
 'Time's up' — it was that kind of thing.
 Necessity brought things to a head."

 As a student of psychology and a community art worker, Andrew was no stranger to the helping professions.
 Connecting the information he had gathered about psycho-physical processes from the worlds of visual art and psychology, he rearticulated his work in the field of massage therapy.
 Loss of sight created greater awareness in his other sense centers: touch, of course, but also sound.

 "Through sound I can guess the shape of a client's body, how much they weigh.
 A visual picture is created.
 Sound resonates over the body and through the body, the space around the person — a body becomes delineated through sound.
 But this sensitivity to sound started long before I lost my sight.
-My father is a poet.
-He's been publishing songs and writing in his journals for nearly 70 years.
-But he's deaf.
-He hears with hearing aids.
-He sings, but he's tone deaf.
-He's very entertaining.
+My father was a poet.
+He was publishing songs and writing in his journals for nearly 70 years.
+But he was deaf.
+He use to hear with hearing aids.
+He used to sing, but he was tone deaf.
+He was very entertaining.
 I'm very soft spoken.
 It probably comes from that."